Geoc2022/Geoc2022.github.io/content/other/mobius_band.md

 fediverse = "@geoc@mathstodon.xyz"
 +++

-Me and the rest of the organizers of [SUMS 2025](https://sites.google.com/brown.edu/sums), a math symposium at Brown where we combine math + another field - in this case music, were working on making a poster for the event.
+Me and the rest of the organizers of [SUMS 2025](https://sites.google.com/brown.edu/sums), a math symposium at Brown where we combine math + another field—in this case, music—were working on making a poster for the event.

-I had head that Bach did a lot of work with symmetries (relefection, inversion, etc.) in his music and I had even heard that he incorporated a section that was essentially played on a Mobius loop.
-Since the loop is such a well known visual, I thought it would be fun to make a poster with music warped into a Mobius loop.
+I had heard that Bach did a lot of work with symmetries (reflection, inversion, etc.) in his music, and I had even heard that he incorporated a section that was essentially played on a Möbius loop.
+Since the loop is such a well-known visual, I thought it would be fun to make a poster with music warped into a Möbius loop.

 I couldn't find any good scripts to do this online, so I quickly bodged together a python script to do this.

-The formula for a Mobius loop was pretty easy to come up with on Desmos:
+The formula for a Möbius loop was pretty easy to come up with on Desmos:

 <div align="center">